Psalm 21 – The Joyful King

 · Pride (James 4:6, 1 Peter 5:5, Proverbs 3:34).

-· Trusting in the Length or Form of Prayer (Matthew 6:7).
+· Trusting in the length or the form of prayer (Matthew 6:7).

 iii.
-Our prayers are not answered as if the avoidance of these things earns or merits God’s response, or if He is in debt to us if we do not do them.
+The avoidance of these things does not earn or merit God’s response; He is not in debt to us if we avoid them.
 Yet they are clearly hindrances to answered prayer.

 c.
 Selah: The idea in the Hebrew for this word (occurring 74 times in the Old Testament) is for a pause.
-Most people think it speaks of a reflective pause, a pause to meditate on the words just spoken.
-It may also be a musical instruction, for a musical interlude of some kind.
+Most scholars think it speaks of a reflective pause, a pause to meditate on the words just spoken.
+It may also be a musical instruction, or a musical interlude of some kind.

 2. (3-7) Reasons for the king’s joy.